Let us

 was planned.

-Albacore, mahi, and bonito in the waters
+We had good numbers of false albacore, and bonito in the waters

-both spectacular and frustrating.
-Some days
+fishing was both spectacular and

-we could pull in 15 or 20 fish, and other
+in 6 or 10 fish, and other

 days they were so skittish you could only